Preparing For Your New Family Member

 Not every cat will be the same or require the same treatment.
 At the point of adoption and when discussing your cat, a member of the team will discuss your cat’s exact requirements and explain whether it differs significantly from this guide.

-We are always happy to speak to you regarding your cat and any questions or concerns that may arise after adoption.
-We will help you as much as possible throughout the process and beyond.
+Our support doesn't stop when you leave, we are always happy to speak to you regarding your cat and any questions or concerns that may arise after adoption.
+So feel free to contact us if you need anything after your adoption.